cdapio/cdap/cdap-docs/developers-manual/source/pipelines/creating-pipelines.rst

       :align: center
       :class: bordered-image

-      **CDAP Application Studio:** Export dialog, with display of configuration file
+      **CDAP Studio:** Export dialog, with display of configuration file

    There are two similar actions you take.
-If you copy the text in the dialog and then paste it into a text editor, you will have a JSON file that is the configuration of the pipeline, but without the CDAP Application Studio UI information, such as the icon locations.
+If you copy the text in the dialog and then paste it into a text editor, you will have a JSON file that is the configuration of the pipeline, but without the CDAP Studio UI information, such as the icon locations.

    If you use the "Export" button, it will prompt for a file location before saving a complete file with all the information required to recreate the pipeline in the CDAP Application